Mostafa1Jamal1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths > is an executable file that counts the number of directories in the PATH.

 4-global_variables > is an executable file that lists environment variables.

+5-local_variables > is an executable file that lists all local variables and environment variables, and functions.